 The kitchen can be a dangerous place if you are not aware of the potential hazards that you may face.

-Take a look below at the most common injuries that occur in the kitchen; hopefully, this information will help you avoid them in the future.
+Please take a look below at the most common injuries that occur in the kitchen; hopefully, this information will help you avoid them in the future.

 One of the biggest causes of knife injuries in the kitchen is actually from cutting a bagel.
-This has become a common injury that it has its own medical term, a BRI or (bagel-related-injury).
+This has become a common injury that it has its medical term, a BRI or (bagel-related-injury).
 To avoid such injuries, make sure you place it flat on a kitchen surface when cutting rather than cutting it in your hand.

 First Aid Tip